 Create Better Experiences

-Customer journey maps exist to encourage user-centered design that, inevitably, leads to better experiences for your users.
+Customer journey maps exist to encourage customer-centered design that, inevitably, leads to better experiences.
 By understanding how your target audience encounters your products, you can compare customer expectations to reality and fill in the gaps.
 You gain the power to enhance your strengths and improve your weaknesses, upgrading your UX.

 Expand Your Audience